 Tri-C is the only community collage that is a member of the Sustained Dialogue Campus Network, an initiative of the Sustained Dialogue Institute.
 The mission of the Sustained Dialogue Campus Network is to develop everyday leaders who engage differences as strengths to improve campuses, workplaces, and communities.

 · Westshore Campus – October 20th, 8:30-5:00

 · Metropolitan Campus – February 2nd, 8:30-5:00

 There are several opportunities for student participation.
 These include serving as a student moderator or a participant.

-Student Moderators: Currently we are recruiting students at all 4 campuses who reflect the different voices in the community as dialogue facilitators for the 2014-2015 school year.
-During the semester, in weekly sessions of approximately one and a half hours, moderators will co-facilitate a group of 8-12 students to engage critical issues around the big 8 of social identity including racism, ableism, socioeconomics, ethnicity, sex and gender, sexual orientation, religion, or age depending on what topics the group sees as affecting your campus most.
+Student Moderators: Currently we are recruiting students at all 4 campuses who reflect the different voices in the community as dialogue group leaders and moderators for the 2017-2018 school year.
+During the semester, in weekly sessions of approximately one and a half hours, moderators will co-lead a group of 8-12 students to engage critical issues affecting your campus and community.
 The group will then propose college and campus-wide methods of addressing related conflicts.
-APPLY HERE

 Student Participants: Students who would like to contribute their perspective and ideas for how to address change on campus can participate in a sustained dialogue group.
 Please email or call Tyler Olson if interested (contact information below).